3 Types Of Training Video Editing Software

 There are several types of tools to create training videos.
 The distinctions between them are murky, as certain notable features could be present in different apps.

 The first is dedicated editors, either standalone or built into a larger authoring toolkit.
-They are designed for the eLearning domain and can have features that aren’t required in other niches (e.g. xAPI support).
-Examples include iSpring and Articulate Storyline.
+They are designed for the eLearning domain and can have features that aren’t required in other niches (e.g., xAPI support).
+A great example here is iSpring.

 The second is general-purpose editors.
 Such apps don’t intend to be the best software to make training videos and are opting for a more diverse set of applications.
 Examples include Filmora and AVS Video Editor.